 Domestic hot water

 Generating domestic hot water (DHW) from solar panels has moved into the mainstream.
-We can supply systems to heat most of your DHW for approximately 4 months of the year, in the remaining 8 months the incoming water will be heated to varying degrees by the system, so that even in winter the incoming 10degree water will be preheated to perhaps 30degrees before its topped off by the boiler/immersion.
+We can supply systems to provide most of your DHW for approximately 4 months of the year, in the remaining 8 months the incoming water will be heated to varying degrees by the system, so that even in winter the incoming water at 10°C water will be preheated to perhaps 30°C before it's topped off by the boiler/immersion.
 These savings make a significant improvement to your fuel bills.
 Importantly modern systems do not need direct sunlight, they will still be heating water on cloudy days.

-Power costs have been increasing at about 10% annually, with our reliance on imported Gas from Russia and the Middle east, this is unlikely to change.
-Once funded, a solar system runs on a 40watt pump.
-If we assume that the solar system provides about 65% of a water required by the household and an equivalent electrical cost of 15p/kWh.
+Power costs have been increasing at about 10% annually, with our reliance on imported gas from Russia and the Middle East, this is unlikely to change.
+Once installed, a solar system runs on a 40-watt pump.
+We can assume that a solar system provides 65% of the hot water required by a typical household.
+If the annual hot water and an equivalent electrical cost of 15p/kWh.
 The annual Hot Water cost is £635 for a house with 150 Litre tank.
 With 65% solar produced hot water that is a saving of £412/annum.
-So with a 10% increase / annum we are looking at 6-7 year payback for a typical cost of £4000.
-This can be further improved by the Government backed Renewable Heat Incentive which will pay a fixed income likely to be 19.2p for every kilowatt hour of heat produced.
+So with a 10% increase / annum we are looking at 6-7 year payback for a typical installation cost of £4000.
+This can be further improved by the government backed Renewable Heat Incentive which will pay a fixed income likely to be 19.2p for every kilowatt hour of heat produced.

 There are a number of systems available, either Heat Tube collectors or Flatplate collectors.
 They are either installed over the top of the slates/tiles or the flatplate collectors can be mounted into the roof itself.
 This eliminates the need for slates/tiles on a new build or refurbished roof etc.

 Simply fill in your details and our dedicated account handler will call you to discuss your solar requirements